Leipzig Faculty Fellow Description and Application

 In most cases, the minimum time and energy a recipient devotes to these awards must be equal to a normal semester’s work.
 If the faculty member is proposing a project requiring less time, the faculty member should justify the time allowances.
 Other work unrelated to the leave project is strongly discouraged and will be a factor in determining the granting of a fellowship.
 Applicants who expect to be engaged in other work during the semester (compensated or not) must notify the review panel of the possibility and document the fact that such work will not interfere with the completion of the proposed project.
 Recipients should not be recipients of a Faculty Renewal Leave in the same or subsequent semesters as receiving a fellowship.

-The Chair’s Review Form and Dean’s Review Form are linked below and are due electronically on or before the third Friday in January to the Faculty Fellow Review Panel.
+The Chair’s Review Form and Dean’s Review Form are linked below and are due electronically on or before the last Monday in January to the Faculty Fellow Review Panel.
 The independent reviews by deans and chairs are evaluation documents indicating that the department/college is in support of such a project.
 They are confidential and should be submitted separately from the application.

 Upon completion of the fellowship semester, recipients should provide a narrative to the Review Panel containing the following information: